eparedes/coupon_data_analysis/README.md

 # Cupon Data Anlysis
 ### Overview
-Exploratory data analysis (EDA) to answer the question: will the customer accept the cupon?
+Exploratory data analysis (EDA) to answer the question "will the customer accept the cupon?"
+The EDA can be found in the jupyter notebook "coupons.ipynb"
-The data source is a .csv file from UCI Machine Learning Repository and was collected via a survey on Amazon Mechanical Turk.
+The data source is a .csv file from UCI Machine Learning Repository and was collected via a survey on Amazon Mechanical Turk and can be found in the data folder.

 ### Findings
 - Drivers who were driving alone and were not widowed like to use bar coupons